 PTP relies on a multicast communication model that ensures bidirectional and asynchronous messaging between master and slaves.
 Ethernet is the mostly used interconnection model but PTP is not limited to Ethernet.
 The interconnection system proposed exploits a couple of twisted pairs, in a CAT-5e cable, as a transmission medium between the master (BEC) and each of the 48 slaves connected to it (GCUs).
 An overview is given in Figure 7.
 The physical and data link layers are based on the CERN's timing, trigger and control system concept [9].
-The TTC encoder and decoder implement a simple data link layer whose primary tasks are framing and error checking and correction with the Hamming codes.
+The TTC encoder and decoder implement a simple data link layer whose primary tasks are generating frames and error checking and correction with the Hamming codes.
 It does not implement data flow control and handshaking mechanisms.
 Two communication channels are time division multiplexed (TDM).
 Channel A is reserved for future delay calibration developments while channel B is used to encode broadcast commands consisting of 16-bit frames decoded by all receivers, and, individually addressed commands consisting of 42-bit frames.
 These long frames contain a header, the receiver identification number, the receiver internal address and data fields.
-At the physical layer, data is BiPhase Mark encoded (BMC) to ensure a DC balanced transmission and a self-clocking solution.
+At the physical layer, data is BiPhase Mark encoded (BMC) to ensure a DC balanced transmission and a selfclocking solution.
+The TTC encoder and decoder cores are clocked with the system clock whose frequency is 62,5 MHz, in agreement with the synchronization requirement of 16 ns.
+Thereupon, the resulting data rate is 250 Mbps.